sidebase/nuxt-auth/docs/guide/authjs/session-data.md

 ## Typescript

-When modifying the session or JWT objects, you may want to adjust the types accordingly, to ensure that recieve proper intellisense and type support.
-[Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) can be used to inject additional type declerations into installed modules to overwrite or add additional data.
+When modifying the session or JWT objects, you may want to adjust the types accordingly, to ensure that you get proper intellisense and type support.
+[Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) can be used to inject additional type declarations into installed modules to overwrite or add additional data.

 Begin by creating a new typescript file in the root of your project named: `next-auth.d.ts`.
-Typescript will automatically, recognize that this file is agumenting the module types of `next-auth` (running under the hood).
+Typescript will automatically recognize that this file is augmenting the module types of `next-auth` (running under the hood).

 ```ts
 // file: ~/next-auth.d.ts